rbdaly16/Movie-Data-Analysis/README.md

 In order to accomplish all three of those, our data analysis led to the following recommendations:

-Worldwide Success ----> Big Budgets
+Worldwide Success ----> Big Budgets<br>
-Blockbuster Films ----> Adventurous, Musical Animations Brand Recognition ----> High-Quality Directors Continue below to see how we arrived at these recommendations.
+Blockbuster Films ----> Adventurous, Musical Animations<br>
+Brand Recognition ----> High-Quality Directors<br>

+Continue below to see how we arrived at these recommendations.

 ## **Data Understanding**